yavda1/wii-hbguide/docs/letterbomb.md

 Now, Safely eject the SD Card from your PC.
 Put it into the Wii.
 You should see a Red Envelope a few days before, the same day, or a few days later, Click that red envelope, and you should see some code execute, and the Hackmii Installer load.

-In the hackmii installer, you should see Install the Homebrew Channel after a 30 second scam warning.
+In the hackmii installer, you should see install the Homebrew Channel after a 30 second scam warning.
 Press A on Install the Homebrew Channel.
 It should succeed in installing.
 Press A to Continue, On the D-pad, press down until you get to Exit.
 Press exit, and you will boot into the Homebrew Channel!

 You can now power off the Wii and install Bootmii.